Skip to content Accessibility statement

 Typical offer

-Undergraduate degree 2.2 or equivalent, or a medical degree.
-Applications are also welcome from intercalating medical students, and from candidates with sufficient, relevant work experience in mental health.
+Undergraduate degree 2.2 or equivalent in a relevant subject, for example, psychology, nursing, social work or medicine.
+Applications are also welcome from intercalating medical students, and from candidates with sufficient work experience in mental health.

 Other international qualifications Equivalent qualifications from your country